EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 The 'Active Jobs' app will open to show a table of running and recently completed jobs.

-TODO What alse can identify the job?
+You will see a 'container_app' entry for your app's job.

+Your job will have a status of 'Completed'.

-Each job has a unique job ID created by the job scheduler when you submitted the job.
+Each job has a unique **job ID** created by the job scheduler when you submitted the job.

-Unfortunately, the job ID is not the same as the session ID for an app.
-The latter is an identifier created by Open OnDemand itself.
-Each job created by an app will have both an Open OnDemand session ID and a Slurm job ID.
+Unfortunately, the job ID is not the same as the session ID created by Open OnDemand for an app.
+Ratther, the job ID is created by the job scheduler.

-You should see details for your job with a status of 'Completed'.
+To see more details about the job, click the **>** button, by the job.

+If any app does not run promptly, but is in a 'Queued' state then the 'Active Jobs' app can provide you with information on other jobs that are running and for which you may have to wait until one or more have completed before your app's job runs.

 ---